 Repetitive Transcranial Magnetic Stimulation (TMS) therapy is a non-invasive, non-drug, with zero downtime that has been proven as a safe and effective treatment for depression and OCD.
-However, recently, TMS therapy has been prescribed for a number of other conditions as “off-label” treatments, and more and more use cases for TMS are being studied every day.
+However, recently, TMS therapy has been prescribed for a number of other conditions as a safe and “off-label” alternative, and more and more use cases for TMS are being studied every day.
 One of those cases is the use of TMS therapy for substance abuse treatment and substance addiction.

 TMS has been increasingly gaining recognition as a potential, non-invasive treatment for addiction due to its promising effects on the areas of the brain responsible for mood and desire.
 Transcranial magnetic stimulation has generated enthusiasm for its potential to address the complex nature of addiction and drug abuse, providing optimism to those who have tried other forms of treatment with limited success.